 Find Your Ubuntu PC’s IP Address

-Before you can establish a connection to your Ubuntu device, you’ll need to know the IP address.
+Before you can establish a connection to your Ubuntu device over RDP or VNC, you’ll need the IP address.

 The first way is the easiest.
 Physically go to the Ubuntu machine, press Ctrl + Alt + T to open the Terminal, and input the command:

 Look for the “inet addr” against the connection you’re currently using.
 For instance, if you’re on Wi-Fi, look for wlan0.
 If the computer is connected to the network for Ethernet, look for eth0.

 Another way to find the IP address is to find the connection icon in the panel, right-click, and select Connection Information.
 You’ll find the IP address listed here.

 Once signed into the router’s admin console, you’ll be able to see which devices are connected.
 Just look for your Ubuntu device name, find the IP address, and make a note of it for later.